 Water-Based Stains

 Water-based wood stains are often marketed as latex wood stains despite having little to no latex in their formulation.
-A water-based stain is thinner compared to its oil-based counterpart, but water-based is easy to work with.
+A water-based stain is thinner compared to its oil-based counterpart, but a water-based formula is easy to work with.

 Also, most water-based wood stain types are environmentally friendly as they’re formulated to contain significantly lower chemical concentrations or volatile organic chemicals.
 It takes approximately 1-2 hours for water-based stains to completely dry if you apply them in thin coats.